POST OFFICE VEHICLE CLUB

 to obtain permission to use the correct logo on their vehicle.
 The use of the

-Post Office logo is controlled by the Post Office itself, and the official
+logos is controlled by the organisation creating them, and the official view

-view is as follows: The current logo must not be used on a private vehicle
+is as follows: The current logo must not be used on a private vehicle under

 conventions are met: [1] The logo is 100% accurate.
 [2] The logo must be the